duncanbradley/dot-plots-axes/README.md

 ## Instructions for Using Docker To Generate the Manuscript Within a Fully-Reproducible Environment

 We provide resources for re-creating the computational environment (R version, package versions) used for all data wrangling, data visualization, statistical modelling, and reporting.
-This will generate a fully interactive RStudio session, which will be running from the container.
+This will generate a fully interactive RStudio session, which will be running from a Docker container.

 1. Download [Docker Desktop](https://www.docker.com) and launch it
 2. Clone this repository to your local machine